Why Proper Gel Polish Removal Matters

 Step 3: Gently push, never scrape

-Using a gentle tool, lightly push the product away.
-It should scrape off easily.
-If it doesn’t, stop and soak again.
+Lightly push softened product away.
+If it resists, stop and soak again.

 Step 4: Repeat if needed